Tonchan South, 131k - Thailand

 The benefits of hygiene kept the Australians alive all up and down the line.

 Reg Newton had long ago introduced a system whereby the pay awarded to the men was pooled so Newton and Doc Hinder could purchase food and medical supplies from Boon Pong, the brave Thai trader who provided supplies to the Japanese but also risked his life and his family to assist POWs on the line.
-This system of pooling pay meant the sick would eat because under Japanese Command the sick were not allocated food.
+This system of pooling pay meant the sick would eat because under Japanese Command they were not allocated food.
 If you were sick you were of no use to them.